 The following seller has used SimpleShowing on multiple occasions, saving a total of $20,000 in commission without any major issues.

 SimpleShowing also offers savings for buyers.
-In exchange for doing a bit more legwork yourself up front, you could earn a home buyer rebate worth up to 50% of the buyer’s agent commission.
+In exchange for doing a bit more legwork yourself up front, you could earn a home buyer rebate worth up to 1% of the purchase price.

 Pro: Support from company founders

 While SimpleShowing is growing, it’s still a relatively small startup.
 This has its downsides, including limited agent selection.
 However, it has some benefits too.